Discover the best places to study abroad in 2026 with free tuition, scholarships, stipends, top programs, and tips on safety, visas, and more.

 🇪🇸 Spain

-Spain offers accessible scholarships from La Caixa Foundation, Fundación Carolina, Erasmus Mundus, and universities. and low tuition compared to many countries.
+Spain offers accessible scholarships from the La Caixa Foundation, Fundación Carolina, and Erasmus Mundus, as well as universities, and has low tuition compared to many countries.

-It’s culturally vibrant and mostly safe, though students should watch for petty theft.
+It’s culturally vibrant and mostly safe, but watch out for petty theft.
 Living costs in cities like Madrid and Barcelona can be high, and non-EU students must prepare visa documents carefully.

 Benefits: